My Year as a Specials Rotation Librarian

 MY MOST DIFFICULT YEAR IN EDUCATION

 I wanted to know all my students names.
 I wanted to know them individually.
-I did not want to be in a “turn-em-and-burn-em” environment where I felt more like a babysitter than an important member of the teaching staff.
+I did not want to be in a “turn-em-and-burn-em” environment where I felt more like a babysitter than an important and valued member of the teaching staff.

 For me, the Specials rotation was not sustainable.